 Designed for Differentiating Between Individual Knowledge and Social Knowledge

-Let’s understand the core logic behind building the model of KM by considering the following diagram.
+Let’s understand the point of view behind building the model of KM models by considering the following diagram.

 According to the organizational KM model, von Krogh and Roos came up with an innovative framework solution that the knowledge typically occurs in: